MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-on-premises-resources.md

 To create a private endpoint to Application Gateway with SDK, see [Azure SDK for Python](/python/api/azure-ai-ml/azure.ai.ml.entities.privateendpointdestination).

 To create a private endpoint to Application Gateway with the Azure CLI, use the `az ml workspace outbound-rule set` command.
-Set additional properties as needed for your configuration.
+Set properties as needed for your configuration.
 For more information, see [Configure a managed network](how-to-managed-network.md?tabs=azure-cli).

 ## Limitations